kwabenasapong/openpldoc/manual/source/songs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 ZionWorx (version 2.5/2.6) stores your songs in a proprietary database format which OpenLP is unable to access directly.
-Thus you will first need to convert it to a CSV text file, which OpenLP and other tools (such as spreadsheet applications) are able to access.
+You will first need to convert it to a CSV text file, which OpenLP and other tools (such as spreadsheet applications) are able to access.
 This can be achieved via a free third-party utility called "TurboDB Data Exchange".

 First, locate your ZionWorx songs database.
 ZionWorx lets you define the location in :menuselection:`File --> Preferences`.
 The database folder will